Randdl/c2c_recommender/README.md

 All the checkpoint files created during training are stored in checkpoint/ folder.
 The test files use these checkpoint files.
 Make sure you run the two training files before running test files.

+## LightGCN
+convert_to_data.py: the inputs of convert_to_data.py are buyer_item.txt and item_seller.txt (within data foloder) and
+the outputs are buyer_item.pt and item_seller.pt (within LightGCN folder).
+The purpose of this file is to convert information from text format to graph format.

+LightGCN.ipynb: the inputs of LightGCN.ipynb are buyer_item.txt, item_seller.txt, buyer_item.py, and item_seller.py.
+There are
+five major steps in this file.
+1. Develop the LightGCN model 2.
+Load Data 3.
+Train buyer_item and item_seller models 4.
+Calculate metrics
+5. Draw bipartite graphs

 ## Results
 <img src="images/result.png">